Students in CPS Lab

 Marillac Hall 2nd Floor Labs

 This is a state-of-the-art collaborative space where students focus on all forms of the digital design and commercial arts.
 The students who use this lab from CCPS and St. John’s College of Liberal Arts and Sciences study advertising, animation, graphic design, Illustration, mass communications, photography, public relations, and television and film.
 In this lab, it is the belief that a design-centric approach is one of the best ways to learn.
-We have professional-level Mac Pro workstations equipped with 4K Wacom Cintiq Pros, writable walls, a large table to critique or work, and a museum-quality format printer to print out large designed pieces.
+We have professional-level Mac Studio workstations equipped with 4K Wacom Cintiq Pros and Ultrawide monitors, writable walls, a large table to critique or work, and a museum-quality format printer to print out large designed pieces.

 The exterior of the lab serves as a marketing showcase for displaying course-related creative content that was produced by our talented students in class.
-The “MAD” lab also shares resources with Information Technology; for example, students can also study 3D modeling and additive manufacturing here and have their design prototypes 3D-printed in the next room at the University Makerbot Innovation Center.
+The “MAD” lab also shares resources with Information Technology; for example, students can also study 3D modeling and additive manufacturing here and have their design prototypes 3D-printed in the next room within the University Technology Commons.

 Instructional Television and Film Center - Marillac Hall 4th Floor Labs